 The Kuga provides a decent amount of head- and leg-room for four, but as with almost every car in this class, if you’re demoted to the middle of the rear bench, your foot space will be massively compromised by a large central tunnel running down the length of the car.
 Although the rear bench doesn’t slide back and forth like in the Volkswagen Tiguan, you do get a reclining backrest to help ease your passengers’ neck muscles, should they fancy a bit of shut-eye.
 As for the boot, it’s a decent size but not as big as many newer rivals, so you might have to fiddle around a bit to get a baby buggy to fit.
 There is a flat floor and a flush loading lip, however, so it’s a reasonably simple task to slide larger items in and out.
 Although the back seats fold down smartly enough to allow you to extend the load area, you are left with a slightly sloped load floor when they are folded, which only gets steeper in the Vignale models thanks to the extra padding stuffed into their leather seats.
 There is the option of a powered tailgate, which will no doubt come in handy if you regularly struggle with arms full of shopping and fractious toddlers.

 The Kuga is first and foremost a family car, so we don’t expect it to be flung around with unbridled abandon.
 That said, if a car handles, responds and engages with the driver, then it is all the safer for it.
 In this respect, the Kuga is right up with the best.
 Most models deliver a good mix of comfort and control, but if you have a passion for driving then go for one of the ST-Line models.
-For a start, the steering is tightly connected, delivering excellent feel and exhibiting a natural flow, both on turn-in and return to centre.
+For a start, the steering is very sharp, delivering excellent feel and exhibiting a natural flow.
 Ally this precision to loads of grip and you end up with a car that is light and easy to drive in town, yet flows along twisting country roads with an ease that would put many a sports car to shame.
 That said, the Kuga is not the quietest of SUVs and no matter which model you choose, you’ll notice a fair bit of wind- and road noise at motorway speeds; the latter becomes pretty intrusive on coarser surfaces.
 Bizarrely, even when driving solo around town, you’ll swear you’re not alone.
 Don’t worry, though, it’s just the sound of fuel sloshing around in the Kuga’s tank.

-Currently, the vast majority of Kugas are powered by diesel engines and in many respects the 1.5-litre diesel engine with 118bhp is the pick of the range.
+Currently, the vast majority of Kugas are powered by diesel engines, and in many respects, the 1.5-litre diesel engine with 120 horsepower is the pick of the range.
 It can be a wee bit hesitant when driving off the mark, followed by quite a pronounced mid-range power surge, before getting quite vocal and running out of puff at the top end of the rev range.
-Even so, once you’ve learnt to moderate your accelerator inputs and quickly move through the sweet-shifting gearbox before the revs get too animated, it’s actually surprisingly strong and rewarding.
-Buyers also have a choice of a 2.0-litre diesel engine that’s available with 148 or 178bhp and four-wheel drive.
+Even so, once you’ve learnt to moderate your accelerator inputs and quickly move through the sweet-shifting gearbox before the revs get too high, it’s actually surprisingly strong and rewarding.
+Buyers also have a choice of a 2.0-litre diesel engine that’s available with 150- or 180 horsepower and four-wheel drive.

-Finally, there’s the option of a 1.5-litre petrol engine that comes in three states of tune, including 118-, 148- and 180bhp versions.
-The 180bhp version is linked to a standard six-speed automatic gearbox and a weight-inducing, power-sapping four-wheel-drive system, so despite its more-than-respectable-on-paper power output, it never feels like it’s about to win any traffic light sprint races.
+Finally, there’s the option of a 1.5-litre petrol engine that comes in three states of tune, including 120-, 150- and 182 horsepower versions.
+The most powerful version is linked to a standard six-speed automatic gearbox and a weight-inducing, power-sapping four-wheel-drive system, so despite its more-than-respectable-on-paper power output, it never feels like it’s about to win any traffic light sprint races.
 It’s not an entirely bad engine, but it does need a pretty stiff kick to get it motivated.
-Once the revs climb it introduces plenty of boomy resonances into the cabin.
-The automatic gearbox is not the sharpest: it manages to produce plenty of bumps as it shifts, and yet it’s also prone to slurring its lines, so it feels like the engine revs are speeding up but not much else is happening.
+Once the revs climb, it introduces plenty of boomy resonances into the cabin.
+The automatic gearbox is not the sharpest, either: it manages to produce plenty of bumps as it shifts, and yet it’s also prone to slurring its lines, so it feels like the engine revs are speeding up but not much else is happening.

 Although not the plushest SUV, the Kuga still feels very solidly assembled, which gives you confidence over how well it’ll stand the test of time.
 The car features lots of parts carried over from countless other Ford models, so they are tried and tested.
-If anything does go wrong, it won’t come as any surprise to your local Ford dealer, and shouldn’t be too expensive to put right.
+If anything does go wrong, it shouldn’t be too expensive to put right.
 Even more encouragingly, Ford currently sits near the top of Warranty Direct’s manufacturer standings.